ErykKul/json-transformer/README.md

 #### Iterating over arrays with the `[i]` notation

 The [JavaScript Object Notation (JSON) Pointers](https://datatracker.ietf.org/doc/html/rfc6901) specification does support arrays, but only by addressing each array element by its specific zero-based index.
 This means that for copying the values from an array, you would need to know exactly how many elements are contained in the source document array and access each of these values by its specific index.
 This is a valid approach in this library, since the pointers using indexes are valid JSON pointers.
 However, this is counterproductive if we do not know on beforehand how many elements are in the source array, and we simply want to copy all of them.
 To address this issue, this library introduces a shorthand notation `[i]` indicating that we want to execute the same operation for each element from the source array.
-This is illustrated with the following example, that compares both approaches:
+This is illustrated with the following example that compares both approaches:

 Source:
 ```json